Mobile-Telematics/TelematicsApp-Android/README.md

 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/readme_for_trip_details/img_readme/here_step_4.png)

-Step 5: Input your applicationId like a "com.prefix.application_name" from AppConfig.kt file for connet your application and HERE Maps services.
+Step 5: Input your applicationId like a "com.prefix.application_name" from AppConfig.kt file for connecting your application and HERE Maps services.
 Then click "GENERATE".

 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/readme_for_trip_details/img_readme/here_step_5.png)

-Step 6: Copy LICENSE KEY from HERE developer console to HERE_LICENSE_KEY parametr in AppConfig.kt file.
+Step 6: Copy LICENSE KEY from HERE developer console to HERE_LICENSE_KEY parameter in AppConfig.kt file.
 Also do the same for parameters: APP ID and APP CODE.

 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/readme_for_trip_details/img_readme/here_step_6.png)

 >Note: you do not need to Download SDK from the HERE developer console, it is already in the application project.

 Build & Run!